 Murray Valley encephalitis can be fatal in a very small percentage of people.

-Murray Valley encephalitis treatment and prevention
+How is Murray Valley encephalitis diagnosed?

 There is no vaccine or specific treatment for Murray Valley encephalitis.
 Therefore, it's especially important to protect yourself from mosquito bites.